 WordPress User Registers

-Triggers when a user registers through your website's form.
+Triggers when a user registers a user account on the site through your website’s registration form.

-The trigger settings on the right sidebar allow you to set a specific user role.
+The trigger settings on the right sidebar allow you to set one or more user roles.
 This gives you the power to set an action like Send Email with personalized content for each user role.

 Subscribers